 2.3.
 Entering into this MoU, the Signatories agree to collaborate on developing and conducting one or several demonstration projects and thereafter to explore possibilities for continued long-term collaboration on intervention and implementation research projects of larger scale and scope.

 2.4.
-MEPA and MoH of Georgia agree to be fully engaged and provide needed support and leadership throughout the demonstration project(s) and to take ownership of the outcomes and findings identified.
+MEPA and MoIDPLHSA of Georgia agree to be fully engaged and provide needed support and leadership throughout the demonstration project(s) and to take ownership of the outcomes and findings identified.

 2.5.
 The collaboration between the Signatories will be coordinated with and build upon related national and international efforts to implement antimicrobial stewardship in healthcare facilities and agricultural and veterinary settings in Georgia.

 2.6.
-For the health sector, MoH will:
+For the health sector, MoIDPLHSA will:

 a) through the National Center for Disease Control and Public Health (NCDC), serve as a principal counterpart to ICARS and coordinate its ICARS supported activities.